Balangao people

 The Balangao tribe inhabits the barangay of Balangao in Natonin, Mountain Province, Philippines.

-The Balangao tribe focuses primarily on farming, which is performed either in rice terraces or on lands that were cleared by fire.
-At present, many of the younger generation of the tribe have gained education and are exposed to modernization, changing the once traditional society of the tribe.
+The Balangao tribe focuses mainly on farming, either in rice terraces or on lands that were cleared by fire.
+Many younger Balangao have been exposed to education and modernization, changing the once traditional society of the tribe.

-The language of the tribe is also called Balangao.
+Their language is also called Balangao.
 It is confined to the tribe and other nearby tribes who have their own languages related to the Balangao dialect.